Get exclusive member benefits & effect social change. Join Today

 Because H. pylori is a cause of peptic ulcers, your doctor will also run a test to check for this infection in your stomach.

 Treatment will depend on the underlying cause of your ulcer.
 If tests show that you have an H. pylori infection, your doctor will prescribe a combination of medication, which you will have to take for up to two weeks.
 The medications include antibiotics to help kill infections, and proton pump inhibitors (PPIs) to help reduce stomach acid.

 You may experience minor side effects like diarrhea or upset stomach from antibiotic regimens.
-If these side effects cause significant discomfort or do not get better over time, talk to your doctor.
+If these side effects cause significant discomfort or don’t get better over time, talk to your doctor.

-If your doctor determines that you do not have an H. pylori infection, he or she may recommend a prescription or over-the-counter PPI (such as Prilosec or Prevacid) for up to eight weeks to reduce stomach acid and help your ulcer heal.
+If your doctor determines that you don’t have an H. pylori infection, they may recommend a prescription or over-the-counter PPI (such as Prilosec or Prevacid) for up to eight weeks to reduce stomach acid and help your ulcer heal.

 Untreated ulcers can become worse over time and lead to other, more serious health complications, such as:

 All three complications are medical emergencies that require surgery.
 Call your doctor if you feel dizzy or if symptoms return.
 Seek urgent medical attention if you experience the following symptoms:

 With proper treatment, most peptic ulcers heal.
 However, you may not heal if you stop taking your medication early or continue to use tobacco and pain relievers during treatment.
 Your doctor will schedule a follow-up appointment after your initial treatment to evaluate your recovery.

-Some ulcers, called refractory ulcers, do not always heal with treatment.
-If your ulcer does not heal with the initial treatment, this can indicate:
+Some ulcers, called refractory ulcers, don’t heal with treatment.
+If your ulcer doesn’t heal with the initial treatment, this can indicate:

 Your doctor may offer a different method of treatment or run additional tests to rule out stomach cancer and other gastrointestinal diseases.